 Step 1: Gather The Right Tools

-When it comes to making buttercream, just like with any type of baking I believe it starts with the right tools.
+When it comes to making vanilla buttercream frosting, just like with any type of baking I believe it starts with the right tools.

 For making buttercream, I recommend avoiding plastic.
 Like plastic bowls for instance.
 Plastic can retain flavors and odors over time.
 When you are making a meringue style buttercream you need clean bowls to properly whip your egg whites.
 If you use plastic bowls that have retained any grease over time, you may have trouble whipping them up properly.

-This is why I recommend using stainless steel bowls like these ones.
+This is why I recommend using stainless steel bowls.
 Stainless steel bowls won’t retain odors, or residue like plastic will and won’t hold onto heat like glass bowls will.

-In addition to stainless steel bowls here are 9 other must have tools to making the best buttercream icing.
+In addition to stainless steel bowls here are 9 other must have tools:

-- Kitchenaid Stand Mixer (you can also use a hand mixer if a stand mixer isn’t in the budget)
+- Kitchenaid Stand Mixer (fitted with your paddle attachment – you can also use a hand mixer if a stand mixer isn’t in the budget)

 - Sturdy whisk (this is my new favorite whisk, it doubles as a bowl scraper!)